dina-lab3D/CombFold/README.md

 ```
 Installation should take ~3 minutes

-# Running Assembly starting from PDBs
+# Running CombFold
-In this use case, the user already has AlphaFold-Multimer PDB results for several different combinations of the subunits.
-For example for a complex with 27 chains (A9B9C9), there will be several PDBs with 2 chains (AA,AB,AC,BB,BC,CC) and optionally extended subcomplexes such as ABC,AAB,AABC, etc. The input for the combinatorial assembly will be those PDB files in addition to a `subunits.json` that defines the sequences of each **unique** subunit, along with the number of copies of this subunit.
-The assembly algorithm can run locally, or, after uploading all PDBs and `subunits.json` to Google Drive, run using Google Colab.

-It should be noted that, unlike when starting from sequences, since scores JSON files produced by ColabFold are not required, instead of using PAE-based scoring an interface plDDT-based scoring is used.

-## Demo
-Using the Google Colab notebook provided at the following link: https://colab.research.google.com/github/dina-lab3D/CombFold/blob/master/CombFold.ipynb.
-This demo Colab notebook run the assembly on the `example` folder in the repository.
-It should take ~10 minutes, including installation.
-The expected output can be found under `example/assembled`.

-## Defining subunits
+## Stage 1 - Defining subunits
-The first step is to divide the complex into subunits.
-Naively, each subunit should simply be a complete chain in the complex.
+The first step is to divide the complex into subunits and create the `subunits.json` file that defines the complex.
+Subunits would not change their structure during the assembly (only their position relative to other subunits structures), so we would like to choose subunits that are a single structured domain.

+**Naively, each subunit should simply be a complete chain in the complex**.
 In case a chain is long, it is required to cut it into several subunits.
 This can be done either naively, by dividing the chain into same-length subunits, or by using predictors for functional domains based on sequence.
 Another option is to predict disordered regions based on sequence(for example using https://iupred3.elte.hu/) and remove them and split the sequence on these regions.

 Subunit is defined by 4 fields:
 - name: a unique name for the subunit